-Indigenous leaders on tour in Europe
+Indigenous Leaders on Tour in Europe

-In October 2017 in Bonn, Germany, indigenous leaders from Mesoamerica began an advocacy tour through Europe, in search of allies to save the forests- so crucial to curb and mitigate the effects of climate change.
-The tour was held a few weeks before the United Nations Framework Convention on Climate Change COP23, as part of the #GuardiansOfTheForest campaign.
-With stops in France, England, Belgium, The Netherlands and Berlin, the delegation shared with European leaders their struggles against threats from mining, fuel extraction, illegal logging, construction of hydroelectric dams, penetration roads and other mega projects.
-8 leaders of different communities and peoples of Mesoamerica, pertaining to the Mesoamerican Alliance of Peoples and Forests, participated in this innovative initiative in conjunction with representatives of the Coordination of Indigenous Organizations of the Amazon Basin (COICA), the Alliance of Indigenous Peoples of the Archipelago, Indonesia (AMAN) and the Articulation of Indigenous Peoples of Brazil (APIB).
+In October 2017 in Bonn, Germany, indigenous leaders from Mesoamerica began an advocacy tour through Europe, gaining allies to save the forests- so crucial to curb and mitigate the effects of climate change.
+The tour was held a few weeks before the United Nations Framework Convention on Climate Change COP23, as part of the campaign #GuardiansOfTheForest.

+8 leaders of different communities and peoples of Mesoamerica, pertaining to the Mesoamerican Alliance of Peoples and Forests, participated in this initiative in conjunction with representatives of the Coordination of Indigenous Organizations of the Amazon Basin (COICA), the Alliance of Indigenous Peoples of the Archipelago, Indonesia (AMAN) and the Articulation of Indigenous Peoples of Brazil (APIB).

 Global attention for Mesoamerica

-The #GuardiansOfTheForest tour generated global attention for the cause of the Indigenous Peoples that inhabit the forests of Mesoamerica, achieving important meetings and exchanges with leaders of opinion and generators of public policies, such as Amnesty International, The European Parliament,The French Parliament, among others.
+The #GuardiansOfTheForest tour generated global attention for the cause of the Indigenous Peoples that inhabit the forests of Mesoamerica, achieving important meetings and exchanges with leaders of opinion and generators of public policies, such as Amnesty International, the European Parliament, the French Parliament, among others.
 The indigenous organizations that participated in the tour broadcasted a manifest that was replicated by important media and news agencies around the world.

 The Mesoamerican Alliance of Peoples and Forests (AMPB for its Spanish acronym), is a platform that brings together organizations of Indigenous Peoples and rural forestry communities from Guatemala, Honduras, Nicaragua, Costa Rica, Panama and Mexico, rooted in the most dense forest of the region.